spacelift-io/user-documentation/docs/integrations/audit-trail.md

     This feature is only available to Enterprise plan.
 Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.
 {% endif %}

-Spacelift optionally supports auditing all operations that change Spacelift resources.
-This is handled by asynchronously sending webhooks to a user-supplied endpoint.
+Spacelift supports auditing all operations that change Spacelift resources.
+We provide a built-in audit log as well as webhook functionality to allow you to optionally store your audit logs in a third party system.

 ## Built-in logs